 - Store glazed donuts in airtight container at room temperature up to 3 days.
 Best eaten within a day or 2.
 Freeze up to 3 months.

 More Fall Recipes

 Ready to whip up something delicious in the kitchen?
 These fall recipes from my friends are definitely a good place to start!
 Simply click on a link to be taken to the post.

 Did you make these baked zucchini donuts?
 I’d love for you to leave a star review in the comments below!
-You can also share it on social with #satoridesignforliving or the “tried this pin” feature on Pinterest!
+You can also share it on social tagging @satoridesignforliving or the “tried this pin” feature on Pinterest!

 Want more delicious recipes like these sent directly to your inbox?
 Be sure to SUBSCRIBE.

 Have a scrumptious day!